Seeking that special someone to spend the rest of the world’s days with…

 I feel I felt this performance showed exactly how I would feel if away from my family in Scotland in such a situation.
 In a phone conversation with her family, Knightley also gave a tender performance and you could feel her heart was broken at not being with them at this time.
 It was hard not to feel intense sympathy for her character’s predicament.
 This scene apparently not only got me in tears but also the cast and crew who watched her as she filmed it.

-In contrast to these, his later scenes with Martin Sheen (playing Dodge’s estranged father) were well written in respect to these characters, their histories and the impending disaster.
+In contrast to these, his later scenes with Martin Sheen (playing Dodge’s estranged father) were well written with respect to these characters, their histories and the impending disaster.
 His more dramatic scenes with Knightley were played tenderly and sincerely, and on occasion his characters dry humour shone through complementing rather than detracting from the drama.

 Although Carell and Knightley’s on-screen pairing rightly dominated the storyline, it was a nice touch showing the reactions of other individuals to the news of the impending disaster.
 These almost snapshots of their lives, showed their reactions to the asteroid, in healthy and unhealthy ways.

 There were those people who became more reckless, such as a nurse applying a tourniquet for injecting drugs at a wild party.
 Dodge’s cleaner and some offside restaurant workers continued their working roles until the end helping others.
 In the latter, another nice touch was the use of updates on the impending disaster, using a TV news programme.
 All the characters easily struck the balance of drama and comedy.

 As the story progresses you become so involved with Penny and Dodge, you fervently hope these likeable characters will meet their wishes to be with the ones they love before the asteroid hits the earth or the credits roll.
 I won’t say which comes first, but know that you will be overcome by those final scenes which leave a lasting effect on you.